-Union minister Meenakshi Lekhi denies signing paper on question about Hamas in Parliament
+Union minister Meenakshi Lekhi denies approving response to question about Hamas in Parliament

 The BJP MP said that inquiry will show the culprit as her name was mentioned in the response uploaded on Parliament website.

-Union Minister Meenakshi Lekhi on Saturday denied that she has signed a paper with a question regarding declaring Palestinian militant group Hamas as a terrorist organisation in India.
+Union Minister Meenakshi Lekhi on Saturday denied approving response to a question in Parliament regarding declaring Palestinian militant group Hamas as a terrorist organisation in India.

 This comes after journalist Sidhant Sibal on Friday posted the official response from Parliament website mentioning Lekhi’s name on social media platform X. Lekhi had responded to Sibal’s tweet on Saturday saying: “You have been misinformed as I have not signed any paper with this question and this answer.”